Take a peek inside our forest school with this episode produced by the Seattle Channel:

 A mixed age group heading down to the dome shelter deeply engaged in imaginative play; the dome has transformed into a den, and they are a family of wolves, bringing food home to their pups.

-A young girl hunched over the microscope under a big leaf maple tree examining a jelly fungus she’s discovered.
+A young girl hunched over a magnifying glass under a big leaf maple tree examining a jelly fungus she’s discovered.

 Children and teachers following the sound of alarming crows to discover a young Cooper’s hawk or owl in the branches of a Douglas Fir Tree.
 Later, the students will process the morning’s lessons by incorporating the experience into their own play or recording it in a waterproof nature journal.